Vegan Stuffed Shells With Tofu Ricotta

 Why You’ll Love These Vegan Stuffed Shells

-• Creamy, Hearty, and Comforting: These vegan stuffed shells are everything you want from comfort food—soft, tender pasta shells filled with a garlicky, herby tofu ricotta and baked in marinara sauce until bubbly.
-It’s warm, cozy, and satisfying, like a big bowl of pasta should be.
+• Creamy, Hearty, and Comforting.
+These vegan stuffed shells are everything you want from comfort food—soft, tender pasta shells filled with a garlicky, herby tofu ricotta and baked in marinara sauce until bubbly.

-• Beginner-Friendly Without Feeling Basic: This recipe looks fancy but is so easy to pull off, it might just become your new weeknight go-to.
+• Beginner-Friendly Without Feeling Basic.
+This recipe looks fancy but is so easy to pull off, it might just become your new weeknight go-to.
 The tofu ricotta takes five minutes in a food processor, the shells are forgiving, and the oven does most of the work.
-You don’t need to be an expert to nail this one—just bring your appetite.

-• Perfect for Any Occasion: These shells are just as good on a random Tuesday as they are for a holiday dinner.
+• Excellent for Any Occasion.
 Serve them straight out of the baking dish for a low-key vibe or dress them up with fresh basil and vegan cheese for a dinner party win.
 Either way, leftovers reheat beautifully, so your future self will thank you.

 Key Ingredients

-Here’s what makes these vegan stuffed shells so good: simple, humble ingredients coming together to create something that feels like it belongs in a restaurant but is totally doable in your own kitchen.
+Here’s what makes these vegan stuffed shells so good—simple, humble ingredients!
 Here are the key players:

 Key ingredients for vegan stuffed shells with labels.

-• Jumbo Pasta Shells: These are the one must-have ingredient for vegan stuffed shells—they’re what give the dish its signature cozy, “stuffed” look and feel.
-You can usually find them at most grocery stores or big-box retailers like Target or Walmart.
-Can’t track them down?
+• Jumbo Pasta Shells – They’re what give the dish its signature cozy, “stuffed” look and feel.
 Swap in manicotti or use cooked lasagna noodles, rolling them around the filling to create lasagna rolls.
-Either way, you’ll still get all the creamy, saucy goodness.

-• Vegan Ricotta (Tofu and/or Cashews): This ricotta is the real MVP of vegan stuffed shells—creamy, garlicky, and just cheesy enough thanks to a quick blitz of tofu, garlic, lemon, and nutritional yeast.
+• Vegan Ricotta (Tofu and/or Cashews) – Creamy, garlicky, and just cheesy enough thanks to a quick blitz of tofu, garlic, lemon, and nutritional yeast.
 Add in spinach or kale for extra greens, or keep it classic.
 Not a fan of tofu?
 Cashew ricotta or a store-bought plant-based ricotta works just as well.

-• Marinara Sauce: The marinara sauce ties everything together in these vegan stuffed shells, so it’s worth choosing one you really love.
-A high-quality store-bought option is great for convenience, but if you’ve got the time, making a homemade marinara takes it to the next level.
-Feeling adventurous?
-A spicy arrabbiata sauce is also a great way to mix things up.
+• Marinara Sauce – A high-quality store-bought marinara option is great for convenience, but if you’ve got the time, making a homemade marinara takes it to the next level.
+A spicy arrabbiata sauce is also a fantastic way to heat things up.

-• Nutritional Yeast: Nooch, a staple in any vegan kitchen, gives the ricotta its signature cheesy flavor.
+• Nutritional Yeast – Nooch, a vegan kitchen staple, gives the ricotta its signature cheesy flavor.
 It’s subtle but essential, adding that extra layer of depth that takes these vegan stuffed shells from good to irresistible.

-• Fresh Basil: A sprinkle of fresh basil on top makes these shells feel extra special.
-If fresh basil isn’t in season, dried basil works in a pinch, or you can switch things up with parsley for a fresh finish.
+• Fresh Basil – A sprinkle of fresh basil on top makes these shells feel extra special.
+If fresh basil (like in this basil water recipe) isn’t in season, dried basil works in a pinch, or you can switch things up with parsley for a fresh finish.

 Creative Ways To Customize Your Stuffed Shells